intel-hadoop/diceros/README.md

 * software prerequisite:
 openssl-1.0.1c or above(just test openssl-1.0.1e)
 openjdk7
-add "libdiceros.so"(which is generated after build) to the environment variable "java.library.path"
-add "diceros-1.0.0.jar"(which is generated after build) to the classpath
+add "libdiceros.so"(which is generated after build) to the environment variable "java.library.path" add "diceros-1.0.0.jar"(which is generated after build) to the classpath if you are using the cipher of "AES/MBCBC/PKCS5PADDING", add "libaesmb.so"(which is the lib of Multi-Buffer) to the environment variable "java.library.path"

 * static deploy:
 add line "security.provider.10=com.intel.diceros.provider.DicerosProvider" in file "\<java-home\>\lib\security\java.security"